MattiaGuarnerio/Intersecting-Inequalities/README.md

 ---

-**Note:** The book chapter to which these materials relate is published in the edited volume *Women in Turbulent Times*.
+**Notes:** The book chapter to which these materials relate is published in the edited volume *Women in Turbulent Times*.
 Please consult the publisher's terms for citation and distribution of the main text.
+The `.qmd` script must be rendered in the same folder as the `.bib` and `.csl` files provided in this repository.